 They can’t seem to wrap their collective heads around this really quite simple concept.
 Like that whole Games for Windows Live thing.
 Example, Fallout 3: GFWL caused all manner of problems with that game and it took someone actually making a mod to disable GFWL to get the damn game to run properly.

 Then last year there was that whole Windows 10 debacle, again forcing people into upgrading because they didn’t want to do so otherwise.
-They tried enticing people with the free upgrade (which was anything but free, because you became the product with all the privacy intrusion as they sell absolutely all of your data), but when that didn’t work they started forcing upgrades without permission via priority Windows Updates (they tried forcing Skype like this as well, bypassing your in-program update settings).
+They tried enticing people with the free upgrade—which was anything but free, because you became the product—but when that didn’t work they started forcing upgrades without permission via priority Windows Updates.
+They tried forcing Skype like this as well, bypassing your in-program update settings.

 While on the subject of Windows 10, they’re doing Games for Windows Live 2.0 with their equally terrible Windows 10 Store for games now.
 UWP makes it impossible to mod, forces various terrible options, screws over anyone using G-Sync monitors, destroys performance, etc. etc. This, when their main competition is Steam.